wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 cache `access()` method recursively.
 The coherence state of the current block will be set by the parent level `access()` method after it returns, which should be either `S` (already peer caches holding the block) or `E` (when it is the only holder of the block in parent's sharer list, and the parent itself also has `E` or `M` permission).

+For a `GETX` request, if the current block state is `E`, then the block silently transfers to `M` state without notifying the parent cache.
+The fact that a dirty block is held by the current cache will be available to the parent when an invalidation forces the `M` state block to be written back.
+If, however, the current state is `I` or `S`, then just like the case for `GETS`, the controller creates a `GETX` `MemReq` object, and feeds it to parent cache's `access()` method.
+The final state of the block will be set by the parent instance of `access()`, which should be `M`.